Jcq242818/CSE5010-2023-Fall-Project-HandwritingTracking/README.md

-### This repository is the course Project in the course CSE5010: Wireless Network and Mobile Computing in 2023 Fall by lecturer Prof. Jin Zhang
+### This repository is the course Project in the course CSE5010: Wireless Network and Mobile Computing in 2023 Fall by lecturer Prof. Jin Zhang.
+### The papers based on this project have been submitted to IEEE ICC '24.

 ## Citation
 If you find the repository is helpful to your project, please cite as follows: